h2yuan/CSE110/index.md

 It's main page is: https://www.zelda.com/breath-of-the-wild/

+I also like other switch games like:

+1. Pokemon Shield
+2. Animal Crossing
+3. The Elder Scrolls V: Skyrim

 My favorite singer is Jay Chou, and I like Chinese pop music the most.

 What CS languages I'm familiar with: